hmongouachon/mgGlitch/README.md

 ## Configuration
 - Set the element you want to glitch with absolute position
 - Include jquery script
-- Instantiate plugin ( check the demo for example )
+- Instantiate plugin ( check the demo below for example )

-Find a demo of this project on [codepen](http://codepen.io/hmongouachon/pen/LZGwWY)
+View the demo of this project on [codepen](http://codepen.io/hmongouachon/pen/LZGwWY)